stjordanis/ncnnRay/README.md

 </h1>

-**ncnnRay++** is a CMake based **integration** of **_raylib_** and the very popular Tencent ncnn Deep Learning library. ncnn is written in C++ designed (but not only) for edge computing devices. ncnnRay solely uses the ncnn project as the universal neural network inference framework.
+**ncnnRay++** is a CMake based **integration** of **_raylib_** and the very popular Tencent ncnn Deep Learning library. ncnn is written in C++ designed (but not only) for edge computing devices.
+The project depends on the Vulkan SDK (Vulakn is Khronos' API for Graphics and Compute on GPUs).

+ncnnRay solely uses the ncnn project as a universal neural network inference framework.

 **There is no OpenCV dependency for reading and writing images / videos or anything else**.
 Everything is self-contained using stb_image .
 The library includes conversion utils between ray Image, `ncnn::Mat` and PNG lib, all of which are interchangeable.